joanna-lewis/ct_transmission_probs/README.md

 * `transmission_probability_reparam_different_means.stan` is a model allowing the mean number of partners per year to differ between men and women (sensitivity analysis).
 * `transmission_probability_reparam_sens_analysis.stan` is a sensitivity analysis to investigate the assumption of random mixing between men and women in the population.

 The R scripts apply each of the models to two datasets: the Natsal-2 study from England and the three NHANES surveys conducted in the US between 2009 and 2013.
-There are six scripts (three models x two datasets), identified by their filenames which contain both the name of the stan model and the name of the dataset.
+There are six scripts (three models times two datasets), identified by their filenames which contain both the name of the stan model and the name of the dataset.